 Embracing Generosity

-A community-wide Day of Service on April 10 will mark the beginning of a new campus initiative called the Generosity Project.
+A community-wide Day of Service on April 10 marks the beginning of a new campus initiative called the Generosity Project.

 Date